Snell of Warborough and London

 In 1851 William and Maria were living with their three children in St George's, Hanover Square and William was a carpenter by trade.
 The census confirms that William was born in Warborough indicating that I have the correct William.
 Their children were:

-- William Snell was born on 13 April 1838.
+- William Snell.
+Born 13 April 1838.
 Baptised 13 May 1838 at St Andrews, Holborn.
 The family were living at Robert Street and William was a carpenter.

 - Emma Snell.
 Born 27 May 1844.
 Emma had been born at 19 Queen Street, Pimlico, the family's address at the time.
 William registered the birth and gives his occupation as carpenter.